oxc-project/oxc-project.github.io/src/blog/2024-05-04-import-plugin-alpha.md

 ```

 This isn't a long list of features,
-but because of the complexity of the current state of the ecosystem,
+but due to the complexity of the current state of the ecosystem,
 it requires a lot of effort to implement these rules and ensure they work correctly.

 Over the past six months, we have worked in our spare time and successfully completed all the prerequisites for the `--import-plugin` to work: